Sweet Potato Casserole

 How to Make Sweet Potato Casserole

-This sweet potato casserole recipe might not be as easy as dumping canned yams into a casserole dish and topping them with marshmallows, but it’s pretty easy nonetheless!
-Here’s how to make sweet potato casserole without pecans:
+This sweet potato recipe might not be as easy as dumping canned yams into a casserole dish and topping them with marshmallows, but it’s pretty easy nonetheless!
+Here’s how to make this sweet potato dish:

 - Bake the sweet potatoes until tender.

-- Peel the sweet potatoes, then mash them in a bowl.
+- Peel the sweet potatoes, then mash them in a bowl using a potato masher.

-- Mix in the egg, butter, salt, sugars, cinnamon, milk, and vanilla.
+- Mix in the egg, butter, salt, sugars, cinnamon, milk, and vanilla using a wooden spoon or hand mixer.

 - Turn the mixture into a baking dish, then bake for 30 minutes.